lsaravia/MetawebsAssembly/Notes.md

 @Poisot2012

 Understanding how local realisations relate to it paves the way to the development of a biogeography of species interactions.
 Given the multiple drivers of local community composition (species filtering, historical contingencies and stochasticity), only a subset of species will be present at each locality, thus potentially realising only a subsample (the alpha diversity) of all the possible interactions found in the metaweb (the gamma diversity; Fig. 1).

+We expect that the connectance of the metaweb will be lower than the connectance of each local network (realisation), as even a single occurrence of one interaction will be reported into the metaweb (Gravel et al. 2011b).

 --------------------